bclittleua/SDL_WeatherRack_2022/README.md

 weatherreader.py is just for terminal display and keeps no logs

-weatherwriter.py does log, but does not display to terminal
+sdwriter.py logs AND prints to terminal